ozzycore/linux-tutorial/linuxcourse/ansible/ansible.rst

 * How are variables referenced?
 * How do you loop over an list or dictionary in Ansible?
 * How do you define dependencies between roles?
+* Why would you use the omit filter?
+* Why would you use a mandatory variable in ansible? and how do you define them?
+* What is the usage of the `assert` module?

 Practical Part
 --------------